-Local elections have been postponed until Thursday 6th May 2021.
+Local elections will take place on Thursday 6th May 2021

 What do Parish Councils do?

 Parish councils - also called town councils, neighbourhood councils or community councils in some areas – are responsible for delivering local services.